fenesiawutuk/Exploratory-Data-Analysis/README.md

 )t WHERE row_num>1;
 ```

-it look like the RowId is unique, so it doesn't contain duplicates.
+It looks like the RowId is unique, that means the data doesn't contain duplicates values.
 So, lets's go to explore the data
 ```sql
 SELECT
 	orderdate,
 	shipdate
 FROM Orders;
  ```
-change the orderdate and shipdate format
+Change the orderdate and shipdate format
 ```sql
 SELECT
 	orderdate,